IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/LAUNCH.md

-# Event Streams to Object Storage Demo
+# Launch the applications for the Data Historian Event Streams to Object Storage Demo

-## Description

-The demo demonstrates the very common use case when input data is read from Event Streams and is written to the IBM Cloud Object Storage (COS).

-## Write generate data to Event Streams
+## Write generated data to Event Streams

 ### Launch the Data Generator app to the Streaming Analytics service